khalilhenoud/library/library/type registry.md

 when the function is called from the same translation unit (in a non vtable context) the call is inlined, otherwise in a vtable context, it is a dynamic call.
+- Type interface functions are optional in a lot of cases. for example if the replicate function is missing, the elements of such types are replicated using memcpy, likewise if setup is missing, the memory is memset to 0.
+- Setup functions do not allocate the memory for the instance in question. they are responsible for the instance internal initialization (whether that contains memory allocation or not is of no relevance). the logic for cleanup is similar.
+- The reason why I went with non macro instantiations was compatibility with C++.
+But does this hold, maybe I should make a test and see?

 type interface:
 ---------------